 Further information, contact details and opening times are available on the counselling service web page.

 Academic work also includes reading other academic texts.
 The necessary media to do so (books, journals, etc.) can be found in the University Library (abbreviated as UB or Uni-Bib in German) and all branch libraries.

 For further information visit the university library’s homepage.

 The University Sports programme is open to students, doctoral candidates and staff and runs a wide range of low-cost sports courses in Erlangen and Nuremberg.
 The programme is divided into sports classes and competitive sports with regular participation in university championships.
 Important note for all sports classes: please sign up online at an early point in time.

 More information is available on the FAU website.

 UnivIS is short for University Information System.
 As the name already indicates, it is FAU’s central information system.
-Via UnivIS, you have access to the electronic course catalogue and can compile a list of the classes you are taking.
-UnivIS also contains a directory of all people and institutions at FAU, a publication database and information on current job offers.
-Via the integrated search function, you can locate all rooms at FAU and get the contact details of staff and lecturers.
+It contains a directory of all people and institutions at FAU and information on current job offers.

 To protect employees, German employment law only permits fixed-term contracts under certain conditions.
 Fixed-term contracts in research and academia are governed by the Wissenschaftszeitvertragsgesetz (WissZeitVG, Fixed-Term Research Contracts Act), a special regulation which allows for a limited amount of flexibility in fixed-term contracts.
 The Act was amended in March 2016.